en_USEnglish

 Integrated Development Environment (IDE)

-Integrated development environments (IDEs) are essential tools for mobile application development.
-Some of the top IDEs for mobile application development include Android Studio for Android development, Xcode for iOS development, and Visual Studio for cross-platform development.
+Integrated development environments (IDEs) are essential tools for mobile app development.
+Some of the top IDEs for mobile app development include Android Studio for Android development, Xcode for iOS development, and Visual Studio for cross-platform development.

 Essential features

-IDEs for mobile application development offer essential features such as code autocompletion, error detection, debugging and performance profiling, mobile device emulation for testing, and easy management of dependencies and libraries.
+IDEs for mobile app development offer essential features such as code autocompletion, error detection, debugging and performance profiling, mobile device emulation for testing, and easy management of dependencies and libraries.

 User interface design